arfro/arfro.com/_drafts/2019-04-29-understand-recursion-to-understand-recursion.markdown

 You can sure write a little factorial function or list some directories, but where could you possibly use recursion in real life and in real code?<br><br>
 This question bogged me quite a lot when starting my functional programming journey.
 I am a very hands-on engineer so I was skeptical when seeing Scala books talk of map, flatmap, fold and so on yet no mention on those recursive functions I was told I had to master.
 I just couldn't see how to apply recursion in real programming, real problems.<br><br>
 It turns out there is two things nobody told me:
-* most of the times you actually use transformation methods like map, flatMap, foldLeft, foldRight, reduce, filter etc. instead of braining out recursion - check out this one liner implementation of our factorial function using `foldLeft` (which btw is implemented as tail recursion under the hood):<br>
+* most of the times you actually use transformation/aggregation methods like map, flatMap, foldLeft, foldRight, reduce, filter etc. instead of braining out recursion - check out this one liner implementation of our factorial function using `foldLeft` (which btw is implemented as tail recursion under the hood):<br>
 {% highlight scala %}
 def factorial(i: Int) = (1 to i).toList.foldLeft(1)(_ * _)
 {% endhighlight %}